 3.1.
 Definition of averaging windows

-The instantaneous emissions calculated according to Appendix 4 shall be integrated using a moving averaging window method, based on the reference CO2 mass.
+The instantaneous CO2 emissions calculated according to Appendix 4 shall be integrated using a moving averaging window method, based on an appropriate reference CO2 mass.
+The reference CO2 mass shall be defined by each Contracting Party.

 The moving window calculations are conducted with a time increment Δt corresponding to the data sampling frequency.
 These sub-sets used to calculate the vehicle on-road CO2 emissions and its average speed are referred to as ‘averaging windows’ in the following sections.
 The calculation described in the present point shall be run from the first data point (forward).

 The following data shall not be considered for the calculation of the CO2 mass, the distance and the vehicle average speed in each averaging window: